my-ko-la/writings-/programming_principles.md

 - our application has received some form of communication, we need to check whether the data inside the payload is correct and usable for our code, i.e. payload parsing / validation.
 - we need to find all items in our ecommerce shop that fit a certain condition, i.e. database access.
 - we must mutate some data, filter it, emit it, or generate new data, i.e. processing.
-- we must handle the different issues that can arise withing the codepaths, i.e. error handling.
+- we must handle the different issues that can arise within the codepaths, i.e. error handling.
 - we must be able to understand what is going without performing live surgery on the running app, i.e. logging.
-- we must be able give the user the ability to "do something", i..e.
-UI.
+- we must be able give the user the ability to "do something", i.e. UI.

 Think in terms of: